MaxEnergetic/CS-2sem-MIPT/README.md

 # CS-2sem-MIPT

-Hello, this is the updated version of my repository for the spring semester of CS @ SEPMP MIPT, I wanted to make it prettier and show how good it can be.
+Hello, this is the updated version of my repository for the spring semester of CS @ SEPMP MIPT.

 If you are my teacher:
 Welcome, I hope this is good!
 I spent some time on it.